Ayebo Biomass Power Station: Construction costs and timeline

 The total cost for the power plant is estimated at US$223 million.
 Proparco, the subsidiary of the French Development Agency (AFD), FMO (Netherlands) and Société Générale have jointly lent €90 million (approximately US$110 million), towards this project.

 Électricité de France was assigned the engineering, procurement, and construction function.
 Meridiam was assigned the financial role, while Biokala is responsible for the supply chain of the palm oil waste.
 Construction was expected to start in 2020, with commercial commissioning in 2023.

 In March 2022, Afrik21.africa reported that earthworks at the construction site had started on 24 February 2022, with completion anticipated in 2023.
 In August 2022, Biovea Energie, the special purpose vehicle company contracted China Energy Engineering Corporation (CEEC) to build the plant.
 Completion is expected in 2024.

 Associated benefits

 As a byproduct, the plant will produce ash that is rich in potassium, to be used as fertilizer by the farmers, increasing yields of palm oil and other food crops.
 The power station will consume an estimated 476,000 tonnes of palm oil waste annually to generate 337 giga-watt hours (GWH), every year, foregoing the emission of 1.6 million tonnes of carbon dioxide (CO_{2}) annually.
 During the construction phase, an estimated 500 jobs are expected to be created and about 1,000 jobs will come to life when the plant achieves commercial commissioning.

+Developments

+In July 2023, Afrik21 and ESI-Africa reported that the project had reached financial close.
+The Emerging Africa Infrastructure Fund (EAIF), a subsidiary of the Private Infrastructure Development Group (PIDG) approved a loan of €35 million (US$38.9 million) towards the construction of this power station.
+In addition, PIDG itself will provide an €8 million (US$8.9 million) grant to fund what is referred to as a "Viability Funding Gap".
+This is in addition to funding by Proparco and FMO Netherlands.
+Completion and commercial commissioning are expected in 2024.